 It’s the little box on the right-hand side of the Tourism Tribes website that enables you to chat with me online!

 These days, you don’t have to use a live chat plugin; you can also use Facebook Messenger as an online chat tool on your website.
-Whilst it requires people to have a Messenger account to chat, it simplifies the management process for busy tourism operators as the chat request lands in your Messenger inbox, that you probably manage well already.
+Whilst it requires people to have a Facebook account, it simplifies the management process for busy tourism operators as the chat request lands in your Messenger inbox, which you probably manage well already.